LyridInc/FastAPI-Python3.13-Template/README.md

 ## Start hacking:

-Edit the routes at /entry/entry.py with your custom API.
+Edit the routes and codes at /main folder with your custom API.

 Add more middlewares or your business logic in there.